Installing Elixir on Mac M1

 If you anyway want to install Elixir directly, read on to find out the issues I faced.
 Hopefully, most of these issues should be fixed, but as of writing this post (October 2021), these issues are still present.

-• Make your you are not in a Rosetta shell.
+• You are not in a Rosetta shell.
 Also make sure that your brew is pointing to /opt/homebrew/bin/brew.

-• Make sure you have the latest version of command line tools is installed.
+• You have the latest version of command line tools installed.
 Run softwareupdate --all --install --force to update it.

-If you try to install Elixir using brew install elixir as suggested in the official docs, it will get installed, but you might face segmentation fault after installing and running elixir --version.
-If that’s happening to you as well, check out this StackOverflow Question.
+If you try to install Elixir using brew install elixir as suggested in the official docs, it will get installed, but you might face a segmentation fault after installing and running elixir --version.
+If that’s happening to you as well, check out this StackOverflow Question .

 These are the steps you need to follow: